The Humble Penny

 I go out there and do stuff fearlessly knowing that I know who I am and why I am doing what I am doing.

-One of such things is the deliberate pursuit of Financial Independence.
+One such thing is the deliberate pursuit of Financial Independence.

 What Does Self Awareness Have To Do With Financial Independence?